 The key advantages to debt consolidation are:

 Debt settlement plans are also meant to help get people out of debt.
-However, they work differently from debt consolidation programs and debt management plans (DMPs).
+However, they work differently from debt consolidation programs.
 Here’s what to expect with a debt settlement plan:

 - A debt settlement agency will try to negotiate a lower total payment with your creditors on your behalf.
 You will not make any payments on the debt during this time.